Coorbit spaces associated to integrably admissible dilation groups: Introduction

 \subsection{Coorbit spaces associated to integrably admissible dilation groups}

 In this paper we consider coorbit spaces associated to integrably admissible dilation groups.
 Since this setting contains the class of irreducibly admissible dilation groups as a proper subclass, the quasi-regular representation might be reducible.
 The scale of coorbit spaces that we obtain extends therefore the wavelet coorbit spaces associated to discrete series representations.
 A key property of the original coorbit spaces that is guaranteed by the irreducibility is its independence of the choice of the admissible analyzing vector used to define the space.
 This property might fail dramatically if the assumption of irreducibility of the representation is dropped.
 Indeed, in $d = 2$, the quasi-regular representation $(\pi, L^2 (\RR^2))$ of $G = \RR^2 \rtimes \RR^+$ acts reducibly and \cite[Section 2.1]{fuehr2015coorbit} provides an example of two integrably admissible vectors for which the associated coorbit spaces do not coincide.
 This indicates that for reducible representations additional considerations are required in defining the coorbit spaces.
 More precisely, to compensate for the reducible representations, the requirements on the space of analyzing vectors need to be more restrictive than in the setting of discrete series representations.
-It turns out that this adjustment is all that is needed to derive a coorbit space theory with the same features as for the irreducible setup.
+It turns out that this is the only formal adjustment needed to obtain a theory with the same features as for the irreducible setup, although the arguments used for general integrably admissible groups are at places more involved.
 A key example that can be covered in the setup considered here, but not by the discrete series case, is the space induced by the action of $G = \RR^d \rtimes H$ with $H = \exp(\RR A)$ being the one-parameter subgroup generated by a suitable matrix $A \in \mathrm{GL}(d, \mathbb{R})$.
 The obtained space turns out to coincide, up to suitable identifications, with the well-known anisotropic Besov spaces \cite{bownik2005atomic, barrios2011characterizations}.